Discretionary Housing Payments

 You can upload images/scanned documents from your computer, tablet or mobile device or, if you prefer, take them to a One Stop Shop to complete your application.

 We will look at your case and let you know our decision.
 We will write to tell you how much you will be paid and for how long.

 If we can make a payment, you will receive it with your Housing Benefit.
 If you want the payment to go directly to your landlord, we can arrange this.

 If you get Universal Credit you will receive it in the same way your housing element is paid; either to yourself or directly to your landlord.

 If we can’t make a payment, we will tell you the reasons why.
-If you do not agree with our decision you can write to us and ask us to look at the decision again.
+If you do not agree with our decision you can submit an appeal and ask us to look at the decision again.